University of Oxford · World Bank

 Published ResourcesDutch Disease 2022

-Dutch Disease and the Public Sector
+Dutch Disease and the Public Sector: How Natural Resources Can Undermine Competitiveness in Africa

 James Cust, Shantayanan Devarajan, Pierre Mandon